rweather/uwpc/README.md

 MS-DOS versions.
 Branches in the repository called "uwpc-x.xx" are provided for each major release I was able to recover from my archives.

-I am currently missing the source code for versions 1.00, 1.05, and 2.02, but everything else is available.
+I am currently missing the source code for versions 1.00 and 1.05, but everything else is available.
 The final version 2.03 included a Windows 3.0 port but it is in an unfinished state.
 I haven't checked 2.03 in yet.